Why Does the Side of My Foot Hurt?

 While understanding “Why does the side of my foot hurt” is essential, taking steps to save your foot pain is similarly vital.
 Here are a few preferred guidelines to maintain your ft wholesome:

-2. Maintain a Healthy Weight: Excess weight puts extra pressure on your feet, increasing the risk of ache and harm.
+2. Maintain a healthy weight: excess weight puts more strain on the feet, increasing the risk of pain and injury.

-3. Stretch and Strengthen: Regular stretching and strengthening sporting activities for the feet and ankles can improve flexibility and prevent overuse accidents.
+3. Stretch and Strengthen: Regular stretching and strengthening sporting activities can improve the flexibility of the feet and ankles, thereby helping to avoid overuse accidents.

-4. Take Breaks: If you spend a lot of time on your feet, take normal breaks to rest and elevate your feet to reduce swelling and fatigue.
+4. Take Breaks: If you are on your feet for long periods, take normal breaks to rest and elevate your feet to minimize swelling and fatigue.

 When to See a Doctor